remla23-team09/operation/README.md

 The hypothesis is that the TWT Roberta model will have a higher classification accuracy, but have a longer prediction time.
 These two metrics are collected by Prometheus, and can be seen in the screenshot of the Grafana dasbhoard above.

-## Rate limiting
+### Rate limiting

 Rate limiting has been implemented using Istio's Envoyfilter.
 We have chosen to limit app v1, because app v1 is the new version of the app service.
 Since that version will have a more resource heavy ML model, we want to limit the usage of that version.
-For now, users will be temporarily blocked if they send more than 10 requests per minute.
+For now, users will be temporarily blocked if they send more than 50 requests per minute.

+## Terraform deployment
+In order to improve our collaboration in the group, we decided to deploy our kubernetes cluster on Google Cloud using Terraform.

+Our web application can be found here: http://remla23-team09.com/ And our Grafana dashboard can be found here: http://grafana.remla23-team09.com/

+Disclaimer: We don't have so many Google Cloud credits left, so it may be that we have run out of credits when you try to access the URLs.